figengungor/popularMovies_Udacity/README.md

-## Popular Movies Stage 1
+## Popular Movies Stage 2

 ![](app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

-Second project for Android Nanodegree by Udacity.
+Third project(P2) for Android Nanodegree by Udacity.

-Popular or top-rated movies(posters) are displayed in a grid view.
+Popular, top-rated or favorites movies(posters) are displayed in a grid view.

-Detail page is displayed with poster, title, rating, release date and overview.
+Detail page is displayed with poster, title, rating, release date, overview and extra more.

+Detail page has a favorite button to add movie to or remove movie from favorites collection.

+Detail page has trailers and reviews displayed.

 ### Configuration